-out = copy Calling object Object array Object array Description he handle class object or array of objects.
+out = copy Calling object Object array Description Creates a copy of the handle class object or array of objects.
 While the standard copy command creates new physical objects for each element of the object array (in case obj is an array of object handles), copy checks whether there are object handles pointing to the same object and keeps this information.
-Output out Copy of the current object or object array correct_overlap ( overlap ) Calling object Object array Description Corrects positions of the segment start to account for the overlap. output.
-The mergenew segments start coefficients are calculated, adjacent segments can be merged into a time-continuous er assumes that the merging interval happens at the end of one segment, before a s.
-In reality, however, the scenario change happens in the middle of the overlapping see end of it).
+Output out Copy of the current object or object array correct_overlap (overlap) Calling object Object array Description Corrects positions of the segment start to account for the overlap.
+After the channel of output.
+The mergenew segments start part (and not at the that. coefficients are calculated, adjacent segments can be merged into a time-continuous er assumes that the merging interval happens at the end of one segment, before a s.
+In reality, however, the scenario change happens in the middle of the overlapping e end of it).
 This function corrects the position of the segment start to account for Input overlap The length of the overlapping part relative to the segment length.
 It can have values in between 0 (no overlap) and 1 (ramp along the entire segment).
 The default value is 0.5.
 You need to make sure that the same value is used when calling "qd_channel.merge".